|Value||Eligibility||Open date||Close date|

 e.
 Deferral of the Scholarship is not permitted.

-f.
-Transfer of the Scholarship, within the same faculty, may be permitted with the written approval of the Dean.
+g.
+Transfer of the Scholarship, within the same faculty, may be permitted with the written approval of the Dean of the Sydney Conservatorium of Music.

 b.
 Recipients undertaking an exchange during the tenure of this Scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.